provence2911/SQL-Dara-Analysis/SQL_P1_Pain_management/README.md

 GROUP BY month(date_of_surgery), FORMAT(date_of_surgery,'MMM');
 ```
 Quick insight:
-Overall, the success rate is > 80%.
+Overall, the success rate is > 85%.
-Feb has the lowest rate because of the data sample.
-Data collection was only within the final week of Feb 2023.
+Mar has the lowest rate because of small data sample due to incomplete data collection.

 ![Successful rate by month](1_Successful_rate_pain_free.JPG)